singh-man/books/crackingTheCoding/17_hard.md

 ```
 This algorithm's runtime is a bit harder to describe since it depends on what the language looks like, as well as the actual source and destination words.
 One way of expressing it is that if each word has E words that are one edit away and the source and destination are distance D, the runtime is O(E⁰/²).
 This is how much work each breadth-first search does.

 Of course, this is a lot of code to implement  in an interview.
 It just wouldn't be possible.
-More real­ istically, you'd leave out a lot of the details.
+More realistically, you'd leave out a lot of the details.
 You might write just the skeleton code of transform and searchLevel, but leave out the rest.

 **17.23  Max Square Matrix:** Imagine you have a square matrix, where each cell (pixel) is either black or white.
 Design an algorithm to find the maximum subsquare such that all four borders are filled with black pixels.